 One of the most insidious aspects of PCOS is that it has so many diverse and apparently unrelated symptoms.

 Up to 20 have been counted.
-The symptoms include everything from weight gain and an inability to lose weight, absent or irregular periods (amenorrhea or oligomenorrhea), infertility and excess facial and body (hirsuitism) to thinining hair, acne and ovarian cysts.
+The symptoms include everything from weight gain and an inability to lose weight, absent or irregular periods (amenorrhea or oligomenorrhea), infertility and excess facial and body (hirsuitism) to thinning hair, acne and ovarian cysts.
 The list can also include fatigue, mood swings, sleep apnea as well as high levels of heart-damaging cholesterol and blood pressure, which, if neglected, can lead to metabolic syndrome and diabetes.

 As if all those weren’t enough, there’s a new sympton to look out for: urinary problems.